 Dear Friends and Colleagues,

-It is our great pleasure and honour to invite you 39th annual congress of the European Society of Mycobacteriology that will be held in Dresden, Germany, from July 01 – 04, 2018.
+It is our great pleasure and honor to invite you to the 40th annual congress of the European Society of Mycobacteriology, which will be held in Valencia, Spain, from 30 June 30 to 3 July 2019.

-We are not only looking forward to a stimulating congress but also to friendly and casual get-togethers in a beautiful environment.
+We are not only looking forward to a stimulating congress, but also to friendly and casual get-togethers in this beautiful environment.

-Looking forward to see you all in Dresden, Germany.
+Looking forward to seeing you all in Valencia.